-A. Coordinate requirements for blocking and structural supports to ensure adequate means for installation of window shades.

-- A. Install in accordance with manufacturer's instructions. - B. Install roller shades level, plumb, square, and true.
-Allow proper clearances for window operation hardware.

-3.4 TESTING AND DEMONSTRATION

-A. Demonstrate operation of shades to Owner's designated representatives.
+- A. Coordinate requirements for blocking and structural supports to ensure adequate means for installation of window shades. - 3.3 INSTALLATION - A. Install in accordance with manufacturer's instructions. - B. Install roller shades level, plumb, square, and true.
+Allow proper clearances for window operation hardware. - 3.4 TESTING AND DEMONSTRATION - A. Demonstrate operation of shades to Owner's designated representatives. - 3.5 PROTECTION - A. Protect installed products until completion of project. - B. Touch-up, repair or replace damaged products before Substantial Completion.

-CLARK INSURANCE - PORTLAND, ME

-- A. Protect installed products until completion of project. - B. Touch-up, repair or replace damaged products before Substantial Completion.

-3.6 SCHEDULES

-A. Refer to Drawings for shade types and locations.